 It also makes sense for H2, which I use for the major sectional headings in most pages.

-Capitalising all signficant words looks a bit strange for questions in FAQs, especially when (for example) Google scoops them up into rich search results.
+Capitalising all significant words looks a bit strange for questions in FAQs, especially when (for example) Google scoops them up into rich search results.

 Also, until today, I have styled H1, H2 and H3 to be sans-serif.

-From today, just H1 and H2 are sans-serif and should be the only all-signficant-word capitalisation.
+From today, just H1 and H2 are sans-serif and should be the only all-significant-word capitalisation.